The ECME project partners have a wide range of research capabilities. A summary is shown below.

-Within the Nano Technology and Integrated Bioengineering Centre (NIBEC) we have the capability to develop a range of Point of Care Diagnostics.
-In particular, the centre has the capability to develop specific tests for a range of biomarkers including the production of customised bioassays, laminar flow tests, micro needles imaging, electrocardiogram modelling and many more.
+Within the Nanotechnology and Integrated Bioengineering Centre (NIBEC) we have the capability to develop a range of Point of Care Diagnostics and Healthcare Sensor Systems.
+In particular, the centre has the capability to develop specific tests for a range of biomarkers and sensing systems including the production of customised bioassays, lateral flow tests, electrode design, microneedles, electrocardiogram modelling, algorithm development, microfluidics and many more.

-Artificial Intelligence as it relates to cardiac health and other chronic conditions is an area which NIBEC has been exploring for a number of years.
+Artificial Intelligence as it relates to cardiac health and other chronic conditions is an area which NIBEC has many years experience.
 We have developed algorithms in a number of areas including the analysis and enhancement of ECG data.
-In addition to this machine learning is being been applied to image analysis for diagnostic purposes allowing for greater accuracy and speed of diagnosis of cardiac health conditions.
+In addition to this machine learning is being applied to image analysis for diagnostic purposes allowing for greater accuracy and speed of diagnosis of cardiac health conditions.
 Finally, mining of large datasets and the identification of trends allows our researchers to identify new therapies and make recommendations on existing ones administered by healthcare professionals.

 Dundalk Institute of Technology (DkIT) has numerous capabilities in relation to cardiac health technology which are utilized as part of the ECME project.